ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

   ![Architecture](images/solution58-vmware-solutions-getting-started/Architecture.png)
 </p>

-1. Create a {{site.data.keyword.bpshort}} Workspace using the {{site.data.keyword.Bluemix_notm}} console.
-2. Create a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center instance using the {{site.data.keyword.Bluemix_notm}} console.
+1. Create a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center (VDC) instance using the {{site.data.keyword.Bluemix_notm}} console.
+With each VDC created, an edge gateway is provided with five (5) external IP addresses and one (1) internal IP address.
-3. Review a Terraform template that will be used to configure and create resources in the virtual data center (VDC).
+2. Review a Terraform template that will be used to configure and create resources in the VDC:
-4. Use the {{site.data.keyword.bplong_notm}} service to run the Terraform template and:
-    - With each virtual data center instance, an Edge Gateway is provided with five external IP addresses.
-Add firewall and SNAT rules to the gateway.
+    - Create a routed network, this type of network provides controlled access to machines outside of the VDC via an edge gateway.
+    - Create firewall and SNAT rules on the edge gateway to allow traffic to the Internet and to the IBM Cloud private network.
-    - Add a network and configure it to the Edge Gateway.
+    - Create a vApp and configure it to use the routed network.
-    - Provision a virtual machine instance in the virtual data center.
+    - Create a virtual machine instance inside of the vApp.
+3. Create a {{site.data.keyword.bpshort}} Workspace using the {{site.data.keyword.Bluemix_notm}} console.
+4. Use the {{site.data.keyword.bplong_notm}} service to apply the Terraform template and create the resources in the VDC.

 ## Before you begin
 {: #prereqs}